huh66/NotifyClient/README.md

 ## Limitations

-1. **Client IP Detection**: The current implementation tries to determine the client IP via Firebird monitoring tables.
-If this fails, localhost is used.
+1. **Client IP Detection**: The recommended approach is to use `rdb$get_context('SYSTEM', 'CLIENT_ADDRESS')` in triggers to get the client IP.
+The UDR can also use automatic detection as fallback, which defaults to localhost if detection fails.

 2. **No Confirmation**: There is no guarantee that the client receives the message.
 The connection is unidirectional.